Home » Practice Areas » Personal Injury » Premises Liability Lawyer

 Yes.
 Under Massachusetts law, you have just 3 years from the date of the accident to file a premises liability claim against the owner of the business or property where you were injured.
 If you wait too long to file the lawsuit, the court may dismiss your case permanently.

 Have you or a loved one been injured due to the irresponsible or negligent actions of a property owner or manager?
-Call on the reputable Brockton, Massachusetts premises liability attorneys at The Law Office of Robert C. Shea, P.C. to help you pursue the compensation you deserve.
+Call on the reputable Brockton, Massachusetts premises liability attorneys at Shea Culgin Law to help you pursue the compensation you deserve.
 To set up your free initial consultation, call us today at 508.510.5107 or using the contact form provided.